-Once in the far corner of the room, Peter said, “There aren’t too many people who are on happy terms with my brother, Your Royal Highness.”
+“There aren’t too many people who are on happy terms with my brother.”

-Gwen glanced around Peter’s shoulder to notice that the one person she was trying to avoid this evening was headed her way and she needed to act now.
+Gwen glanced around Peter’s shoulder to notice that the one person she was trying to avoid this evening was headed her way and she needed to act quickly.

-“Ask me to dance,” she said and pointed to Lord Haverly, who was almost to them.”
+“Ask me to dance,” she said and pointed to Lord Nicholas, who was almost to them.”

 “Well, I’m not much of a dancer.”

 Gwendolyn took his hand in hers and a playful smile appeared on her face.
-“Well, I happen to be a very good instructor.”
+“It works in your favor that I am and I happen to be a very good instructor as well.”

-As they danced, his mind and eyes were hypnotized by this beauty that was dancing with enthusiasm across from him and a smile wider than any woman he’d danced with before, and he wanted every reason possible to see her after this night.
-However, given Gwen’s rank in life, Peter was unsure if that would be possible.
-His desperation for Gwen’s beauty—more specifically her lips and the curvature and delicacy of them and how the rosiness gave a burst of color against her pale skin but also her sparkling blue eyes, which gave him hope even in the smallest essence as they followed his every move, that she wanted to see him again too.
+As they danced, his mind and eyes were hypnotized by this beauty that was dancing with enthusiasm across from him and a smile wider than any woman he’d danced with before.
+The way her face lit up as they moved past one another and every time she whispered in his ear as they got close gave him every reason possible he would see her after this night.
+However, given Gwen’s rank in life and the fact that she could very well be the next queen, Peter was unsure if it would truly be possible.
+His desperation for Gwen’s beauty—more specifically her lips and the curvature and delicacy of them and how the rosiness gave a burst of color against her pale skin but also her sparkling blue eyes— grew with every moment he watched and gave him hope even in the smallest essence as they followed his every move.

-“I so very much enjoy that dance,” Gwen said as they finished and moved to the side of the room.
+“I always enjoy that dance,” Gwen said as they finished and moved to the side of the room.